mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 Why would places in the system with high-code churn be relevant?

 Practically:

+- places in the code with high code churn are likely to be most important parts of the code
 - studies observe correlation between [*code churn*](https://linearb.io/blog/what-is-code-churn/) and complexity metrics
+- high *code churn* predicts bugs better than size
 - it's likely that they'll require more effort in the future (e.g. yesterday's weather [Girba et al.])
-- high *code churn* predicts bugs better than size

 ### Evolutionary Hotspots Viewpoint